Accessible Swiper JS Carousel (Autoplay + A11y)

 }

-This solution brings together autoplay, accessibility, and keyboard control in one beautiful Webflow-ready component—but more importantly, it prioritizes people.
+</style>This solution brings together autoplay, accessibility, and keyboard control in one beautiful Webflow-ready component—but more importantly, it prioritizes people.

 Autoplaying content can be overwhelming and even harmful to users with ADHD, motion sensitivity, or vestibular disorders.
 WCAG requires pause/stop functionality for moving content, and our implementation gives users full control—without sacrificing design.

-, keyboard operability, and clear visual states (with at least 3:1 contrast between active and inactive buttons) ensures that both screen reader users and sighted keyboard users know exactly what to expect.
+The combination of aria-pressed, keyboard operability, and clear visual states (with at least 3:1 contrast between active and inactive buttons) ensures that both screen reader users and sighted keyboard users know exactly what to expect.

 💬 If you need help implementing this carousel, or want a fully custom, accessible SwiperJS component for your organization or client site, I'm available for development services on a monthly retainer:👉 View Monthly Retainer Packages